MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 ## Next steps

-After setting up their Azure infrastructure, Contoso is ready to begin migrating workloads to the cloud.
-See the [migration patterns and examples overview](./contoso-migration-overview.md#windows-server-workloads) section for a selection of scenarios using this sample infrastructure as a migration target.
+After setting up its Azure infrastructure, Contoso is ready to begin migrating workloads to the cloud.
+See the [migration patterns and examples overview](./contoso-migration-overview.md#windows-server-workloads) for a selection of scenarios that use this sample infrastructure as a migration target.